multi-build/multibuild/README.rst

 * Create a ``.travis.yml`` file, something like this::

     env:
         global:
             - REPO_DIR=your-project
             # Commit from your-project that you want to build
             - BUILD_COMMIT=v0.1.0
             # pip dependencies to _build_ your project
             - BUILD_DEPENDS="Cython numpy"
             # pip dependencies to _test_ your project.
 Include any dependencies
             # that you need, that are also specified in BUILD_DEPENDS, this will be
             # a separate install.
             - TEST_DEPENDS="numpy scipy pytest"
             - PLAT=x86_64
             - UNICODE_WIDTH=32
             - WHEELHOUSE_UPLOADER_USERNAME=travis-worker
             # Following generated with
             # travis encrypt -r your-org/your-project-wheels WHEELHOUSE_UPLOADER_SECRET=<the api key>
             # This is for Rackspace uploads.
-Contact the scikit-learn team for
+Contact Matthew Brett, or the
-        # permission (and the API key) to upload to the Rackspace account used
+            # scikit-learn team, for # permission (and the API key) to upload to
-        # here, or use your own account.
+            # the Rackspace account used here, or use your own account.
             - secure:
                 "MNKyBWOzu7JAUmC0Y+JhPKfytXxY/ADRmUIMEWZV977FLZPgYctqd+lqel2QIFgdHDO1CIdTSymOOFZckM9ICUXg9Ta+8oBjSvAVWO1ahDcToRM2DLq66fKg+NKimd2OfK7x597h/QmUSl4k8XyvyyXgl5jOiLg/EJxNE2r83IA="

     language: python
     # The travis Python version is unrelated to the version we build and test